Your Cart is Empty

 Use differently tiered staging platforms to subtly take up floor space.

-Feature a row or even a field of white, black, clear or illuminated plinths or lycra-covered cocktail tables on the floor with flowering displays or product displays.
+Feature a row or even a field of plinths or lycra-covered cocktail tables on the floor with flowering displays or product displays.

 People give these a moderate berth to avoid knocking them over and again, these chew up floor space to make your venue seem larger.

-Bring in bulkier furniture such as pallet bars for rustic theme store openings or those luxurious velvet sofas for a fancy media launch.
+Bring in bulkier furniture such as pallet bars for rustic theme store openings or those luxurious velvet three-seater sofas and matching armchairs for a fancy media launch.

 Fill up venue spaces with food serving stations such as rustic carts, white candy carts or feature food displays such as chocolate fountains or antipasto grazing tables.